willmorrison1/DART-atmos-corr/tutorials/DART-simulation/README.md

 ### Inside scene camera

-The DART camera rotation can be directly translated from the Blender coordinates when using the "inside scene" camera.
+The DART camera rotation can be directly translated from the [model world](../Model-world) Blender coordinates when using the "inside scene" camera.

 ### Frame camera

-When using a camera above the tallest model world surface, the "frame camera" should be used.
+When using a camera that is located above the tallest model world surface, the camera is above the model world and the "frame camera" should be used.
 With the Blender rotation order as XZY, set the DART frame camera rotation order to XZY.
 The Blender camera rotation vector (X[mw]... etc) is related to DART frame camera rotation by:

 ```
 X[dart] = X[mw]